0x42697262/obsidian_files/» Notes/WIP/Stack Smashing.md

 ## Concept

 When written in memory unsafe languages like C and C++, memory allocations does not have bounding checks[^1].
 This means that when a buffer is allocated, there is no built-in mechanism to prevent writing data beyond the intended size of the buffer.
-An attacker can exploit this vulnerability by overflowing the buffer, causing it to overwrite adjacent memory regions.
+This vulnerability can be exploited by overflowing the buffer, causing it to overwrite adjacent memory regions.

 We can then write specific [[Shellcode]]s which gets executed by the [[Extended Instruction Pointer]].